IngAnto93/workshopUs63/README.md

 Cloud Build allows you to build a Docker image using just a Dockerfile.
 You don't require a separate build config file.

+**NOTE** that there in no explicit call to `docker push`, in fact, if you define in the _**images**_ section the newly built image, Cloud Build will automatically push it to the Artifact Registry repository.

 #### Creating the build trigger
 To be able to run the build as we defined, you can create a build trigger that will execute any time it detects a push on the branch with you configure it.
 You can create it running `gcloud builds triggers create` command as follow: